jyourstone/jellyfin-smartplaylist-plugin/README.md

 - **Producers** - Producers of the movie or TV show
 - **Guest Stars** - Guest stars in TV show episodes

 > **People Field Details**: The **People** fields are specifically designed for movies and TV shows.
 They allow you to filter content by specific roles, making it easy to create playlists like "Movies directed by Christopher Nolan" or "Episodes featuring specific guest stars".
-The **People (All)** field searches across all roles, while the specific fields (Actors, Directors, etc.) let you target particular crew members.
+The **People (All)** field searches across all roles, while the specific fields (Actors, Directors, etc.) let you target particular cast and crew members.
+>
+> **Performance Note**: People fields require database queries to retrieve cast and crew information, making them slower to evaluate than basic fields like Genre or Studio.
+The plugin automatically optimizes filtering by checking cheaper rules first when possible.

 #### **Collections**
 - **Collections** - All Jellyfin collections that contain the media item